twilio/wireless-ppp-scripts/README.md

 sudo cp chatscripts/twilio /etc/chatscripts
 sudo cp peers/twilio /etc/ppp/peers
 ```
 Thats it for the scripts.
-You can remove master.zip and wireless-ppp-scripts by typing the following in a terminal:
+You can remove master.zip and wireless-ppp-scripts-master by typing the following in a terminal:
 ```
 rm -rf master.zip
-rm -rf wireless-ppp-scripts
+rm -rf wireless-ppp-scripts-master
 ```
 ## Step 4.
 Shut down wifi if up
 Type the following in a terminal: